2020 EOFY (end of financial year)

 1) Small business instant asset write off:

 Let's start with the SBE accelerated depreciation rules, also known as the instant asset write off.
-Eligible businesses, that is SBE's with an annual turnover of less than $50 million, can claim outright deductions for assets purchased prior to 30 June 2019, however there have been some adjustments in the past few months so here is the schedule showing the max asset value and dates purchased/first used:
+Eligible businesses can claim outright deductions for assets purchased and installed prior to 30 June 2020, now up to $150,000 per asset item.

 2) Single Touch Payroll: